rbilchak/CV/Readme.md

 # Rachel Bilchak
-Bachelors of the Arts in Anthropology
+Bachelors of the Arts in Anthropology,
-Bachelors of the Sciences in Public Health
+Bachelors of the Sciences in Public Health,
 Registered Archaeologist

 ---